aspose-cells/Aspose.Cells-API-References/english/net/aspose.cells.gridweb.data/gridpivottable/_index.md

 ---
 title: GridPivotTable
 second_title: Aspose.Cells for .NET API Reference
 description: Represents a PivotTable report on a worksheet.
-The PivotTable object is a member of the GridPivotTable./gridpivottable collection.
+The PivotTable object is a member of the PivotTables./pivottables collection.
 The PivotTables collection contains all the PivotTable objects on a control.
 type: docs
+weight: 420
 url: /net/aspose.cells.gridweb.data/gridpivottable/
 ---
 ## GridPivotTable class

 Represents a PivotTable report on a worksheet.
-The PivotTable object is a member of the [`GridPivotTable`](../gridpivottable) collection.
+The PivotTable object is a member of the [`PivotTables`](../pivottables) collection.
 The PivotTables collection contains all the PivotTable objects on a control.

 ```csharp
 public class GridPivotTable